Howard

 Currie

-By mid-1912 son Howard Lewis Currie had joined his father on the Camden Fire Department and was still living at 214 Point street with his wife, Sadie.
-Howard H. Currie remained the Fire Department for another year or so.
-When the 1914 Camden City Directory was compiled, Howard H. Currie had retired from the department.
-He was still living at 109 North 4th Street
+Howard H. Currie resigned from the Fire Department on August 1, 1911.
+H was replaced by Charles Gladney.
+By mid-1912 son Howard Lewis Currie had bee appointed to the Camden Fire Department.
+He was still living at 214 Point street with his wife, Sadie.
+When the 1914 Camden City Directory was compiled, Howard H. Currie was still living at 109 North 4th Street.
+He passed away on October 14, 1918 and was buried at Evergreen Cemetery.

 By September of 1918 Howard Lewis Currie's marriage had ended in divorce.
 He was living with his parents at 220 North 3rd Street, and no mention of a wife is on his draft card.

-Howard H. Currie died at some point in time between September 12, 1918 and January 1, 1920.
-The 1920 Census shows that Howard Lewis Currie was living with his son John and by this time widowed mother Rose Currie at 220 North 3rd Street
+Howard H. Currie died on October 13, 1918 and was buried at Evergreen Cemetery.
+He was 67 years of age when he passed.
+The 1920 Census shows that Howard Lewis Currie was living with his son John and by this time widowed mother Rose Currie at 220 North 3rd Street.
+This would be her home until her passing in 1944.

 RETURN TO CAMDEN'S INTERESTING PEOPLE PAGE